 Let’s see how to create HTML forms inside Google Sheet Sidebar and in Modal Dialog.

 Table of Contents

 Create forms in Google Sheets and show them in the Sidebar or Modal Dialog

 For creating this form, we are going to use Google Apps Scripts;

 And also, we are going to use Bootstrap HTML, CSS, and JS library to add styles to the form.

 We can also use almost the same code used in the second post mentioned above for this method.

-You need to create a bound script to display Modal and Sidebar using this method.
+You need to create a bound script to display the Modal and Sidebar using this method.

-Before start, watch the below animation to see how the final form is working.
+Before starting, watch the below animation to see how the final form is working.

 Make a copy of the Google Sheet